Heisenberg double as braided commutative Yetter-Drinfel'd module algebra over Drinfel'd double in multiplier Hopf algebra case: Preliminaries

 \section{Preliminaries}

 \theequation{\thesection.\arabic{equation}} We begin this section with a short introduction to multiplier Hopf algebras.

-Throughout this paper, all spaces we considered are over a fixed field $K$ (such as field $\mathbb{C}$ of complex numbers).
-Algebras may or may not have units, but always should be non-degenerate, i.e., the multiplication map (viewed as bilinear forms) are non-degenerate.
-For an algebra $A$, the multiplier algebra $M(A)$ of $A$ is defined as the largest algebra with unit in which $A$ is a dense ideal.
+Throughout this paper, all spaces we considered are over a fixed field $K$ (such as field $\mathbb{C}$ of complex numbers). \emph{Algebras may or may not have units}, but always should be non-degenerate, i.e., the multiplication maps (viewed as bilinear forms) are non-degenerate.
+For an algebra $A$, the multiplier algebra $M(A)$ of $A$ is defined as the largest algebra with unit in which $A$ is a dense ideal (see the appendix in \cite{V94}).

 Now, we recall the definitions of a multiplier Hopf algebra (see \cite{V94} for details).
 A comultiplication on algebra $A$ is a homomorphism $\Delta: A \longrightarrow M(A \otimes A)$ such that $\Delta(a)(1 \otimes b)$ and $(a \otimes 1)\Delta(b)$ belong to $A\otimes A$ for all $a, b \in A$.
 We require $\Delta$ to be coassociative in the sense that